TheWryneckArchivist/Magpie/README.md

 ## Motivation Behind the Project

-That is simple: The dream video game that I wish to create inspired this development.
+That is simple: the dream video game that I wish to create inspired this development.

 Given the wide adoption of better data interchange formats out there, it is intended for my use.
 Nonetheless, having started a primitive version back in the early March of 2025, I have been manually writing a language translator for parsing my custom configuration file via recursive descent parsing strategy.